Advocating for Torture Survivor Rehabilitation

 - CVT supports release of the U.S. Senate Select Committee on Intelligence (SSCI) report on the CIA's rendition, detention, and interrogation program post-September 11, 2001 with as few redactions as possible.
 Only when all the facts are known can we understand what went wrong and prevent such abuses from happening again in the future.
 As part of this effort, CVT urges the President to lead an agency-wide response to the SSCI report.

-- Prominent military, national security, foreign policy, and religious leaders support the public release of the SSCI report.
+- Prominent military, national security, foreign policy, religious leaders, media, and others support the public release of the SSCI report.